 An interactive evening of creative sharing and collective expression on the Courtyard / Sojourner Truth Library Quad, hosted to amplify and center underrepresented voices in particular.

-This event is held annually on the anniversary of George Floyd’s birthday.
+This event is held annually on or around the anniversary of George Floyd’s birthday.

 Sound Your Truth: Emergence/y (2022)

 - How might we flow out of the void?

 - How might we practice radical care?

 - How might we move from emergency to emergence?

 Hosted and coordinated by Eddy at New Paltz in collaboration with the Samuel Dorsky Museum of Art, the Department of Black Studies, the Black Lives Matter at School Collective, the Faculty Development Center, the Center for Student Engagement (Intercultural Relations), and the Sojourner Truth Library.

 Sound Your Truth 2021

 This interactive evening of creative sharing and collective expression on the Courtyard / Sojourner Truth Library quad was hosted with the intention to particularly amplify and center underrepresented voices.